Metaform/edc-protocols/model/catalog/catalog.protocol.md

 ### Replication Protocol

-The catalog protocol is designed to be used by federated services without the need to introduce a replication protocol.
-Each consumer is responsible for issuing requests to 1..N catalog services in a dataspace and managing the results.
-It follows that replication is not needed, or more precisely, each consumer replicates data from catalog services by issuing `CatalogRequestMessages`.
+The catalog protocol is designed to be used by federated services without the need for a replication protocol.
+Each consumer is responsible for issuing requests to 1..N catalog services, and managing the results.
+It follows that a specific replication protocol is not needed, or more precisely, each consumer replicates data from catalog services by issuing `CatalogRequestMessages`.

 How the consumer discovers catalog services is defined by the discovery protocol adopted by a particular dataspace.